OGGM/massbalance-sandbox/README.md

     $ pip install -e .

 A simple use case will be explained in docs/... .ipynb.
+Test the installation via while being in the massbalance-sandbox folder:

+    $ pytest .

 The massbalance modules can be imported by

     >>> import MBsandbox